 Nurse staffing was a challenge even before the coronavirus pandemic.
 The combination of an aging population, large numbers of healthcare workers reaching retirement, and fewer recruits entering the industry left staffing shortages in practically every area of healthcare.
-In 2018, it was forecast there would be a shortage of more than half a million registered nurses by 2030.
+In 2018, it was forecasted that there would be a shortage of more than half a million registered nurses by 2030.

-Then the coronavirus pandemic struck and the toll on healthcare workers was immense – so much so that a pulse survey conducted in February 2021 found that 18% of registered nurses planned to quit within the next six months.
+Then the COVID-19 pandemic struck and the toll on healthcare workers was immense – so much so that a pulse survey conducted in February 2021 found that 18% of registered nurses planned to quit within the next six months.
 If the rate of nurses planning to leave the profession is constant throughout the US, it would increase the nursing shortage by a further 684,000 almost overnight.

 The Consequences of Filling Staff Shortages Too Quickly in Emergencies